fsilvestremorais/android-complex-preferences/README.md

 How to use:

-You can persist your models with ComplexPreferences
+You can persist your models with ComplexPreferences.
+The Class of object need has getters and setters!!!!!
 ```java
     User user = new User();
     user.setName("Felipe");